 Classic Lime Margarita, $10.75 – This is a frozen maragrita found at Choza de Margarita, along with three other frozen flavors.

 La Cava del Tequila

 The mackdaddy of all Epcot lounges, La Cava del Tequila carries 200+ tequilas, classic margaritas and often has a line out the door.
 Get some chips & guac with one of their monster flights of 5 tequilas or more to share with the group.
 If you’re going it alone, try a drink from the list below.

 Gracias a Dios Paloma, $14 – One of the cheapest options here is made with Mezcal Gracias a Dios Espadin, lime juice and grape fruit with orange and ginger liqueur.

 Casa Dragones Top Shelf Margarita, $21 – Tequila Casa Dragones Blanco mixed with Torres Orange Liquor, agave nectar

 Cuervo 250 Anniversary, $248 – If you were looking to blow all your money today, we found the drink for you.
 Pay $250 for a shot from a

 All prices were calculated at a specific point in time and are subject to change.
 Availability may also vary.

 So how much did you spend today?
 Only calculating drinks purchased, my frugal friends (if they didn’t share drinks) came out at $73.80.
 If you stayed in the middle price range, you were around $127.86.
 For those who splurged the entire day, your total was $183.81 if you didn’t purchase the outrageous $250 shot.

-While you’re in the planning phase, also check out our Insider’s Guide to Epcot for Adults.
+While you’re in the planning phase, also check out our list of 30+ Epcot Tips & Secrets and our Insider’s Guide to Epcot for Adults.